iamtheblackunicorn/Buwa/README.md

 ## Extending the supported languages :book:

-*Black Unicorn Wallpapers* is localized for only English.
-To add a language, simply create a filed called `app_languagecode.arb` in `lib/l10n` where `languagecode` represents the language code for the language you want to add.
+*Black Unicorn Wallpapers* is localized for German, English, and Spanish.
+To add a language, simply create a file called `app_languagecode.arb` in `lib/l10n` where `languagecode` represents the language code for the language you want to add.
 If it were Spanish for example, you would create a file called `app_es.arb`.
 Copy and past the contents from one of the other `*.arb` files and edit the strings accordingly.
 Finally, add this line in the list `supportedLocales` in the file `lib/main.dart`.